Jerusalem (Belouis Some song)

-"Jerusalem" is a song by British singer and songwriter Belouis Some, released in 1986 as the fourth and final single from his debut studio album Some People.
+"Jerusalem" is a song by British singer and songwriter Belouis Some, released on 21 July 1986 as the fourth and final single from his debut studio album, Some People (1985).
 It was written by Belouis Some, and produced by Pete Schwier, Steve Thompson, Michael Barbiero and Belouis Some.
 "Jerusalem" reached No. 98 in the UK and remained in the charts for one week.

 Background

 In a 1984 interview with Debut, Belouis Some described the song's lyrics as "really heavy".
 He stated, "Songs like 'Jerusalem' are really heavy (lyrically that is).
 'Jerusalem' is a bit depressing, it's just me trying to be clever, but I'm not trying to get any message across."

 Release

 For its release as a single, "Jerusalem" was remixed by Thompson and Barbiero in May 1986.
 In addition to the standard 7-inch and 12-inch releases, a limited 7-inch gatefold sleeve double pack version was also issued.
 The bonus vinyl features "Round and Round" (from the Pretty in Pink soundtrack) as the A-side and "Stand Down" (from Some People) as the B-side.